In the lime brand, gives Galo? From Newell's to Flamengo, see Atlético-MG's numbers in penalty shootouts in the decade | athletic-mg

 Also including penalties in normal game times, Everson has already defended seven charges for Galo.
 Gradually, he is touching the 20 saves that Victor managed over more than 420 games with the Atletico shirt.

 In penalty shootouts, Victor was Atlético’s goalkeeper on seven occasions.
-He won four, including two of the biggest in club history, in the 2013 Libertadores.
+He won five, including two of the biggest in club history, in the 2013 Libertadores.

 Victor hero of Atlético-MG’s title in Libertadores 2013 — Photo: AP